ajayvofficial0/CineVault/README.md

 # CineVault
 CineVault simplifies your movie world!
-Organize watched films, plan to watch, and experience a secure login with advanced encryption.
+Organize watched films, plan to watch, and experience a secure login.
 Elevate your movie journey with CineVault—where user-friendly organization meets top-notch security, offering a personalized and protected movie database for all film enthusiasts.

 # CineVault: Movie Database System

 **Author:** Jeyadheep V
 **Date:** 6/1/2024

 ## Overview